candi4/TroubleShooting/DualBoot/DualBoot.md

 # DualBoot
-How to dualboot Windows and Ubuntu.
+How to dualboot Windows11 and Ubuntu20.04

 ## Summary
 Install Windows → Manage partitions in Windows → Install Ubuntu